Photography Lessons for beginners to learn and practice

 Focus your efforts on the genre you enjoy most and have easy access to but don’t be afraid to experiment and dabble in other genres too.

-Your best image doesn’t define your vision or ability
+Your best image doesn’t define your vision or ability: Photography lessons for beginners

 There is a real danger that we self-doubt our images and rely on some for of external feedback for confirmation, reassurance or measurement of our best work.
 The photography community itself has an abundance of ways, when it comes to these checks and balances with competitions, accreditations, awards or simply the size of your Instagram or Facebook following and likes.
 Being popular doesn’t necessarily mean you are good - Van Gogh only sold one of his own paintings in his whole lifetime - on this basis he really wasn’t very good at what he did!